yashrawat458/In-VRQs/Notes/(R) Using presence questionnaires in virtual reality.md

 > - Distracting or biasing cues from the real-world, such as the experimenter, are avoided.

 - Furthermore, Sanchez-Vives and Slater argued that using questionnaires causes a “methodological circularity”
-- “presence researchers must move away from questionnaires in order to make any progress in this area” [34]
+- “presence researchers must move away from questionnaires in order to make any progress in this area” [34](https://doi.org/10.1162/1054746041944849)
-- it has been shown that additional equipment to measure physiological responses can be “the greatest cause of breaks in presence”[18]
+- it has been shown that additional equipment to measure physiological responses can be “the greatest cause of breaks in presence” [[Physiological Responses to Breaks in Presence- A Pilot Study]]
 ![[Pasted image 20250212112554.png]]

 ![[Pasted image 20250212112531.png]]